Tannaka duality for enhanced triangulated categories II: $t$-structures and homotopy types: Introduction

-where $\omega^{\vee}\co \cA^{\op} \to \FD\Vect$ sends $X$ to the dual $\omega(X)^{\vee}$.
-The natural generalisation of the dual coalgebra to dg categories is then clear: given a $k$-linear dg category $\cA$ and a $k$-linear dg functor $\omega$ to finite-dimensional complexes, we put a dg coalgebra structure $C$ on the Hochschild homology complex
+In \cite{HHtannaka1}, these duality theorems are extended to dg categories.
+Given a $k$-linear dg category $\cA$ and a $k$-linear dg functor $\omega$ to finite-dimensional complexes, there is natural a dg coalgebra structure $C$ on the Hochschild homology complex

-In order to understand the correct generalisation of the fibre functor $\omega$, we look to Morita (or Morita--Takeuchi) theory.
-In the underived setting, if $\omega$ is representable by an object $G\in \cA$, the condition that $\omega$ be exact and faithful amounts to requiring that $G$ be a projective generator for $\cA$.
-This means that in the dg setting, $\HHom(G,-)$ should be a fibre functor if and only if $G$ is a derived generator.
-In other words, $\HHom(G,-)$ must reflect acyclicity of complexes, so we consider dg functors $\omega$ from $\cA$ to finite-dimensional complexes with the property that $\omega(X)$ is acyclic only if $X$ is acyclic, for $X$ in the derived category $\cD(\cA)$.

-Theorem \ref{tannakathm} and Corollary \ref{tannakacor} give derived analogues of \cite[\S 7, Theorem 3]{JoyalStreet}.
-Explicitly, when $\omega$ is faithful in the sense above, they give a quasi-equivalence between the dg enhancements $\cD_{\dg}(\cA)$ and $\cD_{\dg}(C)$ of the derived categories of $\cA$ and $C$.
-This comparison holds for all dg categories; in particular, replacing $\cA$ with any subcategory of compact generators of $\cD_{\dg}(\cA)$ will yield a dg coalgebra $C$ with the same property.
-Our derived analogue of an abelian category is a Morita fibrant dg category: when $\cA$ is such a dg category, we have a quasi-equivalence between $\cA$ and the full dg subcategory of $\cD_{\dg}(C)$ on compact objects.